 Zoom lets you interactively view high-resolution details in images.
 For example, you can see the colors, options, angles, and details of an image in a dynamic, fully configurable, integrated viewer.
 This viewer can be embedded on a web page or appear in a pop-up window.
 You can audit images at close range and pan images at high resolutions to examine them closely.
 Zooming gives your clients an engaging, informative, and interactive viewing experience.

-This Zoom Quick Start is designed to get up and running quickly with Zoom techniques in Adobe Dynamic Media Classic.
+The following Zoom Quick Start is designed to get you up and running quickly with Zoom techniques in Adobe Dynamic Media Classic.
 Follow steps 1 through 6.
-After each step is a cross-reference to a topic heading where you can find more information.
+After each step, there is a cross-reference to a topic heading where you can find more information.

 Start by uploading your zoom images to Adobe Dynamic Media Classic.
 For optimal zooming, Adobe Dynamic Media Classic recommends that the images are at least 2000 pixels in the longest size.

 On the Global Navigation bar, select Upload to upload images from your computer or network to a folder on Adobe Dynamic Media Classic.
 See Upload zoom images.

 Zoom targets present a way for you to highlight specific parts of an image.
 For example, you can direct attention to the parts of an image that make it unique or distinctive.
 In the Zoom Viewer window, zoom targets appear in the form of thumbnail images to the side of the image.
 Selecting one of these zoom target thumbnails automatically zooms to a part of the image that you specify.

 To create a zoom target, select Edit and choose Zoom Targets, or open an image in the Browse Panel in Detail View and select Zoom Targets.
 Then use the Zoom tools on the Zoom Target Editor page so you can isolate part of the image as a target.
 See Create zoom targets for Guided Zoom.